Simeon Akinola: Career

 On 31 August 2017 - transfer deadline day - Barnet agreed terms with Lincoln City for the transfer of Akinola, pending verification from the EFL.
 On 5 September it was confirmed that the EFL had refused to ratify the transfer and that Akinola would remain at Barnet.
 He left the club at the end of the 2019-20 season, having scored 24 goals in 106 games.

 On 17 September 2020, Akinola signed for Southend United on a two-year deal with an option for a third.
 In November 2020 it was reported that Akinola's debut for the Shrimpers was being held up by an embargo on player registrations against the club.

 Akinola made his Southend United debut on 12 December 2020, starting in a 1–0 win at Roots Hall over Scunthorpe United.

 On 8 October 2022, Akinola signed for National League side Wealdstone.
 He scored his first goal for the club on the same day, scoring in his first appearance from the bench, in a 2–1 defeat to Boreham Wood.
+Akinola made seven appearances before leaving the club.